idamariasofie/slow-design/README.md

 # Target audience

-All people that are interested in high quality design, and have a passion and interest for sustainability.
+All people that are interested in Scandinavian design and have a passion and interest for sustainability and creating better products with a smaller footprint.
+The website is fairly basic but with an intention to give the user a preview of the digital and print publication.
+A short description of the publication together with images and a video to explain the concept of Slow Design on the landing page showcasting typical content from this publication.
+On the info page there is a scrolling gallery with beautiful images to show examples of material from the publication.
+Then there is a subscribe page to sign up for the publication.

 ## User experience

-The idea was to keep the aesthetic aligned with the origin of Slow Design in mind.
-Less is more, with a focus on clean and minimalistic design.
-I also wanted the website to have a feeling of a printed magazine, therefore I chose to use a serif font.
-Which is typically used for printed magazines.

 ## User stories

+# Design
-The idea was to keep the aesthetic aligned with the origin of Slow Design in mind.
+The idea was to keep the aesthetic aligned with the concept of Slow Design in mind.
 Less is more, with a focus on clean and minimalistic design.
 I also wanted the website to have a feeling of a printed magazine, therefore I chose to use a serif font.
 Which is typically used for printed magazines.

-# Design
+## Typography
 Lora was selected as the font for the website, to give it an authentic feeling of a printed magazine.

-## Typography

-All images were carefully selected to fit the theme of Slow Design and the products I imagine they would cover.

 ## Imagery